introvertapp/introvert/README.md

 # introvert

-Introvert is a self-hosted web app for managing and submitting TV show intro and credits timestamps.
-It integrates with media servers like Emby, Jellyfin and Plex, and submits intro and credits timestamps to [IntroDB](https://introdb.app) and [TheIntroDB](https://theintrodb.org).
+Introvert is a self-hosted web app for managing and submitting TV show segments timestamps.
+It integrates with media servers like Emby, Jellyfin and Plex, and submits segments timestamps to [IntroDB](https://introdb.app) and [TheIntroDB](https://theintrodb.org).

 ## Screenshots